-ON THIS PAGE: You will find information about how many people are diagnosed with this type of cancer each year.
-You will also learn some general information on surviving the disease.
+ON THIS PAGE: You will find information about the number of people who are diagnosed with breast cancer each year.
+You will read general information on surviving the disease.
 Remember, survival rates depend on many factors.
-To see other pages, use the menu on the side of your screen.
+Use the menu to see other pages.

 The 5-year survival rate tells you what percent of people live at least 5 years after the cancer is found.
 Percent means how many out of 100.
-The average 5-year survival rate for people with breast cancer is 89%.
-The 10-year rate is 83%, and the 15-year rate is 78%.
+The average 5-year survival rate for people with breast cancer is 90%.
+The average 10-year survival rate is 83%.

 If the cancer is located only in the breast, the 5-year relative survival rate of people with breast cancer is 99%.
 Sixty-one percent (61%) of cases are diagnosed at this stage.
 If the cancer has spread to the regional lymph nodes, the 5-year survival rate is 85%.
 If the cancer has spread to a distant part of the body, the 5-year survival rate is 26%.